Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 ```

 This command provides a parsec url to bootstrap the organization from the parsec GUI.
-It can be pasting this url in `Join an organization` from the GUI menu, or directly used as GUI argument:
+It can be used in the parsec gui through `Join an organization` from the GUI menu, or directly used as GUI argument:

 ```shell
 parsec parsec://127.0.0.1:6777/TestOrganization?action=bootstrap_organization&token=79cc833ccb3d923479894578f6ebeada2681c1957aa17df03d618f121a608abf&no_ssl=